dlucian/invoicer/README.md

 ### Authentication

+This invoicing tool is meant as an inside tool, so current authentication implementation is a basic API key check.

+Edit the `.env` file and set your API key to something long and unique (a 16 character alphanumeric string should do).

+For each API call, send the `key` parameter containing the API key you've just set.

+If you haven't set the API key in your configuration file or if the `key` parameter doesn't match the one you've set, all requests to the API will get a `401 Unauthorised` response.
+Currently, there's no plan in implementing any other sercurity measures such as oAuth or two-factor authentication.
+Feel free to fork and implement whatever you find necessary in your case.

 ### Settings

 The settings are stored in the `settings` table.
 Update these to your own needs and requirements.